ciscoheat/superforms-web/src/routes/crud/+page.md

 # Designing a CRUD interface

-An excellent use case for sveltekit-superforms is a backend interface, commonly used as in the acronym **CRUD** (Create, Read, Update, Delete):
+An excellent use case for Superforms is a backend interface, commonly used as in the acronym **CRUD** (Create, Read, Update, Delete):

 1. Display an empty form
 1. POST the form, validate the data